 We are requesting a copy of your funded grant proposal to expedite the research teams’ understanding of your proposed technology project(s) as well as to expedite technical assistance.
 Sharing your proposal is not mandatory to participate in the study.

 We take every precaution to keep all your project information confidential and will gladly sign any non-disclosure agreement you send to us; or if you do not have your own non-disclosure statement, we can provide one.

 After all of the interviewing sessions have been completed, the KT4TT team will compile a case summary of your interviews, representing the link between each activity and event that occurred to bring your technology to its proposed destination.
 We would like you to review your case summary to inform us of any missing or incorrect information.

 Your approved case summary, along with other participants’ summaries will be used to identify common activities that lead to successful transfer of technology outputs.
 These best practices will be used to enhance and expand the Need to Knowledge (NtK) Model.

 Participating in this study will help you plan, organize and document the activities of your project.
 This will be beneficial when you are completing your APRs and when you are preparing manuscripts about your project.

 We will be able to identify potential barriers to your project’s success before they arise and offer suggestions on how to prevent them, eliminating unnecessary road blocks.

-Findings from this prospective case study will inform an evidenced based and contextualized new product development/technology transfer model designed for NIDRR grantees.
+Findings from this prospective case study will inform an evidenced based and contextualized new product development/technology transfer model designed for NIDILRR grantees.
 This enhanced Need to Knowledge Model (NtK) will help grantees with technology transfer or commercialization planning and implementation, improving the probability of successful transfer; ultimately making new and better technologies available to people with disabilities.
 It will also be beneficial for grant proposal generation.